Neo-Leviathan/Model-Predictive-Control-for-Spacecraft-Docking/README.md

 License

 This work is licensed under the Creative Commons License.
-Please cite this repository if using material from it
+Please cite this repository if using material from it.